maxme/bitcoin-arbitrage/README.md

 # Run

 You need Python3 to run this program.

+To install on Debian, Ubuntu, or variants of them, use:

+    $ apt-get install python3 python3-pip

+**NOTE**: We are assuming proper permissions.
+If it asks if you are root, run it again with "sudo" at the beginning.

 To use the observer:
 XMPPMessager you will need to install sleekxmpp:

     $ pip3 install sleekxmpp

+**NOTE**: Again, if you see some output telling you "permission denied", add "sudo" to the beginning to give pip3 root privileges.

 ## To run the opportunity watcher: